Natural Dead Sea mud

 How did Mud become so rich?

 Well, it’s not just any mud.
 Dead sea mud was formed tens of thousands of years ago when tons of sediments mounted into the bottom of the dead sea.
 The amounts of mud were great and so heavy, they lifted the salt upwards.
 The salts had originating from floods to the dead sea as well as underwater reservoirs that still exist to this day.
-These salts, that prevent the sea from cultivating flora and fauna (therefore branding it the “dead” sea) are now embedded in its mud.
+These salts, which prevent the sea from cultivating flora and fauna (therefore branding it the “dead” sea) is now embedded in its mud.

 Think of how cereal changes its density, texture, and even flavor after spending a few minutes in the milk bowl.
 Give it a while, and it is no longer regular cereal, it has transformed.
 The mud has spent tens of thousands of years soaking in the salts of the dead sea, absorbing its minerals.
 It is no longer just mud, it has transformed.